TusharK54/2048-AI/README.md

 # 2048 AI
 The aim of this project was twofold - first, to replicate as closely as possible the original 2048 game and its mechanics, and second, to build an AI that could play the game and beat it consistently.
-Everything was written in Python 3.7.
-The project was completed in about 2 weeks.
+I wrote everything in Python 3.7 and completed this project in about 2 weeks.

 ### The AI